Whitehill Street West, Stockport, Cheshire, SK4 1PB

 Homework

 The children will be given homework tasks each Friday.
-The homework will be used to consolidate the children’s knowledge of what has been covered in class and will usually consist of: a Maths task, an English task, a weekly spelling list and times table practice.
+The homework will be used to consolidate the children’s knowledge of what has been covered in class and will consist of: a Maths task, an English task, a weekly spelling list and times table practice.
 There may also be tasks asking the children to find out information for a topic.
 It is very important that the children complete these homework tasks to the best of their ability.
 If they are having difficulty, please ask them to inform me and I will be happy to explain it again.
-The homework is due in on the following Friday.
-If homework is not completed there is the consequence of missing break times the following day until it is completed.
+The homework is due in on the following Tuesday.
+If homework is not completed, there is the consequence of missing break times until it is completed.

 PE